s-r-engineer/NordVPNForMikrotik/NordVPN_Global/README.md

 This block is to deploy NordVPN wireguard client with general VPN access.

+**!!!!!!!!!!No warranty whatsoever because messing rules and stuff can be dangerous.
+So you anyway need to know what you are doing.**

 ### How to get private key
 1. You need wireguard-tools to be installed in linux or wireguard client to be installed on mac or windows.
 2. You need official NordVPN cliennt authenticated